Pantops Mountain

-Pantops Mountain is a mountain in Albemarle County, Virginia, directly east of Charlottesville across the Rivanna River. and north of U.S. Route 250.
+Pantops Mountain is an area of Albemarle County, Virginia, located directly east of Charlottesville across the Rivanna River. and north of U.S. Route 250. in the Southwest Mountains range.
+It has long been known as Pantops Mountain locally.
+However, there is no USGS designation under this name.

 In 1777, Thomas Jefferson purchased some of the land for use as a farm.
 According to Edward C. Mead, "Pantops--formerly written 'Pant-Ops'--was therefore, so named by Mr. Jefferson from two Greek words...meaning 'all-seeing,' significant of the extended view from its summit."